uptrace/uptrace/README.md

 # Distributed tracing backend using OpenTelemetry and ClickHouse

-Uptrace Open Source version is a distributed tracing system that uses OpenTelemetry to collect data and ClickHouse database to store it.
+Uptrace is a distributed tracing system that uses OpenTelemetry to collect data and ClickHouse database to store it.
 ClickHouse is the only dependency.

 _Screenshot goes here_